redis/redis-doc/commands/msetnx.md

 exists.

-Because of this semantic `MSETNX` can be used in order to set different keys representing different fields of an unique logic object in a way that ensures that either all the fields or none at all are set.
+Because of this semantic `MSETNX` can be used in order to set different keys representing different fields of a unique logic object in a way that ensures that either all the fields or none at all are set.

 `MSETNX` is atomic, so all given keys are set at once.